Hannah-Sten/TeXiFy-IDEA/README.md

 * Please make sure you have a 32-bit JDK installed.
 This solved the issue before ([#104](https://github.com/Ruben-Sten/TeXiFy-IDEA/issues/104)).
 If installing a 32-bit JDK is resolving the problem for you, please report this on the issue tracker.

-#### Howto integerate a other latex compiler than pdflatex:
+#### How to integerate a latex compiler other then pdflatex:
-The most tex distributions contain a commandline tool called [arara](https://github.com/cereda/arara).
+Most tex distributions contain a commandline tool called [arara](https://github.com/cereda/arara).
 Arara uses a small configuration in your main *.tex file

 For example: